As a wanderer, one of the main reasons I’m drawn to Vienna is its Baroque architecture.

 10

-When you visit the Kunsthistorisches Museum, you’ll find literally thousands of artworks to discover.
-They come in all forms, shapes, and sizes!
 In fact, the museum building itself is a masterpiece.
-One look at this grand museum will instantly convince you of its a work of art.
+One look at this grand museum will instantly convince you it’s a work of art.

 It becomes more apparent once you step into its spectacular staircase, which is just a few steps away from the lobby.
 Once you’re there, look up and the next beautiful fresco will catch your eye.
-This is the Apotheosis of the Renaissance, painted by the Hungarian artist, Mihály Munkácsy.
-Created using the trompe l’oeil art technique, it adds an extra visual dimension.
-It may appear three-dimensional, but in reality, it’s a flat painting!

-The fresco depicts a Renaissance building with a dome that’s open to the sky.
 It brings to life the luminaries of the Renaissance art world.
 You’ll see Leonardo da Vinci, Raphael, Veronese, Titian, and Michelangelo — images that give visitors a hint of what they can discover inside.

 3. Maler-Compagnie & Hans Makart Frescoes in KHM